 Sleep troubles.
-Elevated caused by stress can impede our ability to sleep and cause serious problems such as insomnia.
-When our cortisol is high, our body is always on alert mode, which explains our sleep troubles.
-However, Ashwagandha can balance our hormones and calms us down, allowing us to sleep better.
-Ditch your counter sleep aids and try this super herb now!
+Elevated caused by stress impedes sleep and causes serious sleep problems such as insomnia.
+When your cortisol is high, your body is always on alert mode, which explains your sleep troubles.
+Aside from releasing your calming hormones, Ashwagandha also stimulates production, a hormone that aids in better sleep.

-Sluggish gain weight at this time.
-Ashwagandha increases the conversion of the T4 hormone into active T3 hormone, which is responsible for boosting metabolism.
-Aside from improving metabolism, these two thyroid hormones can also attain great balance through the herb..
-Our metabolism usually slows down during menopause, as a result, we tend to
+Sluggish gain weight.
+Ashwagandha increases the conversion of the T4 hormone into active T3 hormone, which is responsible for boosting metabolism..
+Your metabolism usually slows down during menopause, as a result, you tend to

 Low libido.
-The loss of sexual desire in menopause is common.
+Loss of sexual desire is a common menopause symptom.
 There are many reasons for this.
 Vaginal dryness, anxiety, depression and stress are some of the culprits.
 Ashwagandha is a powerful aphrodisiac according to the Kama Sutra.
-It increases reproductive health by promoting better blood circulation to our vagina.
+It increases reproductive health by promoting better blood circulation to your vagina.
 This can promote better lubrication and increased sexual sensitivity.
 You don’t need to go through a long dry spell even if you hit menopause!